jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 214G Annual allowances and remuneration not payable in certain circumstances
 [Repealed]

-### 214H Annual allowance of Chairman of district community council
+### 214H Annual allowance of chairman of district community council
 [Repealed]

-### 214I Remuneration of Chairman and other members of community council
+### 214I Remuneration of chairman and other members of community council
 [Repealed]

 ### 214J Annual allowance or remuneration payable to existing office holder not to be reduced